-Introduction of neo-Gothic in Bruges
+Introduction of Neo-Gothic architecture in Bruges

 City architect Louis Delacenserie